Semiparametric bivariate extreme-value copulas: Results

+Throughout the \gls{ss}, copula models build upon a cubic orthonormal \gls{zbs} basis.
+The grid size was 200 both in \thref{alg:estimate-W} and \thref{alg:h-from-a} ($n + 2 = 200$ and $k + 2 = 200$, respectively).
+Also, we took $\epsilon = 10^{-9}$ in \thref{alg:estimate-W}.
+These settings express an adequate balance between approximation accuracy and reasonable execution times.

-\subsection{Bias and variance}
+\subsubsection{Bias and variance}

-The first part of the study consisted of 30 individual experiments, each of them centered on a particular instance of a copula family.
-For each copula instance, we performed an estimation run with our method on each of a set of 100 different random samples from the copula, for a combined total of 3,000 runs.
-Then, for each 100-sample experiment, we collected the pointwise means and pointwise 98\% confidence intervals of the estimated Pickands functions and compared both functional statistics with the original Pickands function.
+The first part of the \gls{ss} consisted of 30 individual experiments, focusing on a particular instance of a copula family.
+For each copula instance, we performed an estimation run with \gls{sbevc} on each of 100 different random samples from the copula for 3,000 runs.
+Then, for each 100-sample experiment, we collected the pointwise means and pointwise 98\% confidence intervals of the estimated \glspl{pf} and compared both functional statistics with the original \gls{pf}.
+We handled each random sample as an independent~\citetitle{ASF2021} task to speed up computations.

-For this simulation study we employed two of the families presented in Table~\ref{tab:evc-families}: the Gumbel family and the Galambos family.
-These are probably two of the most well-known EVCs. \citeauthor{Genest2017} even studied and found a relation between the two in~\cite{Genest2017}, knowing the similarity of their Pickands functions.
-In each copula family, we tested up to 5 different values of the unique parameter $\theta$, giving rise to different correlations.
-Finally, apart from the pure form of each Gumbel or Galambos copula, we introduced asymmetry by means of~\citeauthor{Khoudraji1995}'s device, taking either $\alpha$ or $\beta$ equal to $0.5$ and leaving the other as $1$.
+We employed the two families in Table~\ref{tab:evc-families}: the Gumbel and the Galambos families.
+These are probably two of the most well-known \glspl{evc}. \citeauthor{Genest2017} even studied and found a relation between the two in~\cite{Genest2017}, knowing the similarity of their \glspl{pf}.
+In each copula family, we tested up to five different values of the unique parameter $\theta$, giving rise to different correlation levels.
+Finally, apart from the pure form of each Gumbel or Galambos copula, we introduced asymmetry through~\citeauthor{Khoudraji1995}'s device, taking either $\alpha$ or $\beta$ equal to $0.5$ and leaving the other as $1$.
 This configuration was precisely the one that demonstrated higher asymmetry in~\cite{Genest2011}.
 As a side note, we remind that the asymmetrical extensions of the Gumbel and Galambos families are known as the Tawn and Joe families, respectively.

-Each of the copula random samples was generated with 1,000 observations.
-Our models were fit using 13 parameters in all cases: 10 more parameters than the ground truth copula families.
-For the Gumbel copulas, we used a curvature penalty factor $\lambda = 10^{-5}$, whereas for the Galambos copulas we used $\lambda = 10^{-4}$.